hydrartew/yandex_new_year_bot/README.md

 # About

-New Year's Bot Moroz is a multilingual bot with simple games right inside Telegram
+Moroz New Year's bot is a multilingual bot with simple games right inside Telegram for a New Year's event inside Yandex for support staff

 # Usage Display